yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ```
 Motherboard: AsRock Rack C236M WS
 Chipset: C236
-RAM: 8GB Crucial ECC
+RAM: 8GB Crucial ECC @ 2133MHz
 CPU: i3-6100
-GPU: Intel HD 530 & TBA
+GPU: Intel HD 530 & AMD Radeon RX 560
 Ethernet: Intel I210 and Intel I219-LM
 SSD: Samsung SM951 NVMe
 HDD: 2 x WD Red 3TB
-OS: Ubuntu Server 17.10
+Host OS: Ubuntu Server 17.10
 ```

 There are two PCIe devices I wish to passthrough:

 -Ethernet (Intel I219-LM)
-There is poor support in macOS for Intel I210, so I chose the other ethernet port
+There is poor support in macOS/Hackintosh community for the Intel I210, so I chose the other ethernet port.
+The I210 will be used for Ubuntu

--Graphics Card (TBA)
+-Graphics Card (AMD Radeon RX 560)
-Allows me to run a display off of macOS, as well as accelerate the rendering of macOS desktop
+Allows me to run a display off of macOS, as well as accelerate the rendering of macOS desktop.
+Furthermore, the RX 560 works out of box in macOS.

 ## Creating the install image
 Let's begin with the step that requires a Mac.
 Download the High Sierra install from the App Store.
-Click here to help create the boot image on a USB Drive: https://support.apple.com/en-us/HT201372
+Click here to help create the boot image on a USB Drive: https://support.apple.com/en-us/HT201372 Use an 8GB flash drive if possible, since the install image we create will be the size of your flash drive.

 Now we need to convert the USB Drive back into an `.img` file.
 Type `diskutil list` to find out the name of your flash drive, and replace it in the following command: